w3c/wai-tutorials/source/page-structure/styling.html.erb.md

   - G179
 ---

+For some people, the visual look and readability of the web page is crucial to understand the content.
+The following gives a brief overview on best practices to assure good readability.

 ## Font size

 User preferences for font size vary grately.
 As users resize text to 200%, it should not become truncated or overlap adjacent content.
 Define font sizes in relative units, such as percentages, `em`, or `rem`.
 Text set in pixels  cannot be zoomed independently from the rest of the page in some browsers.
 While the other units calculate the font size from the parent element, `rem` calculates the font size from the root element.
 Consider the following two declarations: